Tenant / Community Opportunity to Purchase

 - Tenants are at the frontlines, organizing for expanded tenant rights, leading TOPA campaigns, and developing TOPA policies.

-- Community-based organizations and CDCs can serve as potential purchasers or partners providing outreach, education, and organizing support to tenants.
+- Community-based organizations can serve as potential purchasers or partners providing outreach, education, and organizing support to tenants.

 The most effective TOPA/COPA policies are developed in partnership with tenants and housing advocates and include dedicated funding and infrastructure to proactively inform tenants about their TOPA/COPA rights, support tenant organizing, and help tenants finance the purchase of buildings.